krishnaji/CICDLabsHOL/README.md

 ![D29.png][29]
 ---
-We will first depoy the app to the slot named Stage.Configure the app service deploy task.
-Select the Azure subscriotion and Authorize it.
+We will first deploy the app to the slot named Stage.Configure the app service deploy task.
+Select the Azure subscription and Authorize it.
 Seet the app service name as the variable that we created.
 Also check the Deploy to slot box.
 **Note:** If you get error, open VSTS link incognito or private browsing mode and create Azure Resource Manger Endpoint.
 Please refer this [link](https://docs.microsoft.com/en-us/vsts/build-release/concepts/library/service-endpoints)